ReanSchwarzer1/Covid-AR-Shooting-RL/README.md

+<h2 align="left"> This project is the 3rd place winner in the Covid-19 Gameathon organized by Angelhack. </h2>
 <h2 align="left"> This project was made in purpose for the Covid-19 Gameathon organized by Angelhack. </h2>
 The repository contains both the PC and the android AR build.
 <li>The PC build can be found inside the Build folder.<br></li>